Thesys-lab/heterogeneous-mttdl-estimation/README.md

-# heterogeneous-mttdl-estimation
+# Heterogeneous MTTDL estimation

 Code for calculating and estimating the MTTDL (mean time to data loss) of a stripe over devices with heterogeneous failure rates.